milung/vsc-prolog/README.md

       How to trigger the linter: onType or onSave or never. 'onType' means linting is in nearly real time manner (controlled by next setting: prolog.linter.delay) whileas 'onSave' linter is called when saving the document. 'never' disables the linter.

+    * "prolog.linter.arguments": "[]"

+      Extra arguments to invoke prolog executable durring linting.
+For example to add  to custom load paths.

     * "prolog.linter.delay": 500

       The milliseconds to delay when using onType trigger, that is, when pausing over this milliseconds between two key strokes the linter would be triggered.